samsvp/AndroidNetworkMonitor/README.md

 Linux:
 ```
 sudo apt install adb
+sudo apt install expect
 ```

 Windows:
 Download and install ADB and Cygwin.
+The setup script will need to be done manually.

 ## Usage
 Create a file named "IPs.txt" containing the list of android IPs you wish to connect to.